The ignition relay’s job is to ensure uninterrupted electricity supply to many of your car’s components.

 4. Dead Battery after night

-When you switch off the ignition key, the ignition relay should also shut off power to all engine components; otherwise, it will drain the car battery when you let the car stands over the night.
+When you switch off the ignition key, the ignition relay should also shut off power to all engine components; otherwise, it will drain the car battery when you let the car stand over the night.

 When the ignition relay fails, it can cause the ignition system to be activated constantly, even when you have removed the keys from the ignition.